Sportx666/ExcelFix24/README.md

 # ExcelFix24

-This site uses the Hacker Jekyll theme.
-The theme is loaded via the `remote_theme` setting in `_config.yml`.
+This site now uses the Gradfolio theme, which is loaded via the `remote_theme` setting in `_config.yml`.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.